Orio Palmer

 Orio Joseph Palmer (March 2, 1956 – September 11, 2001) was a Battalion Chief of the New York City Fire Department who died while rescuing civilians trapped inside the World Trade Center on September 11, 2001.
 Palmer led the team of firefighters that reached the 78th floor of the South Tower, the floor where the plane had struck the building.
+As of 2025, his remains have never been identified.

-According to The 9/11 Commission Report, audio and video recordings prominently featuring Orio Palmer have played an important role in the ongoing analysis of problems with radio communications during the September 11 attacks.
+According to the 9/11 Commission Report, audio and video recordings prominently featuring Orio Palmer have played an important role in the ongoing analysis of problems with radio communications during the September 11 attacks.

-Personal life
+Early life and education

-Palmer had three children.
-He graduated from Cardinal Spellman High School in The Bronx, New York in 1974.
+Orio Palmer was born in the Bronx, New York City, on March 2, 1956.
+Palmer graduated from Cardinal Spellman High School in the Bronx, in 1974.
 He held an associate degree in electrical technology.

+He married Debbie Palmer, and they had three children, Dana, Keith, and Alyssa.

-According to John Norman, Palmer was very fit and ran marathon races.
+According to John Norman, author of Fire Officer's Handbook of Tactics, Palmer was very fit and ran marathon races.
 Historian Peter Charles Hoffer wrote that Palmer was "in superb condition".

+In 1989, Palmer ran the New York City Marathon for the first time, dedicating his participation in that event to his daughter Dana in honor of her first birthday.
+He later completed a number of other races and fitness challenges, including a few triathlons.

 Career

+Palmer joined the New York City Fire Department, where he eventually became Battalion Chief of FDNY's Battalion 7.

 Reporter Michael Daly wrote, "The 45-year-old Palmer was one of the department's rising stars, renowned for his smarts and nerve and decency, as well as his physical fitness."

-He was married to Debbie Palmer, and had three children, Dana, Keith and Alyssa.
-Palmer finished the New York City Marathon as well as a dozen half-marathons and a couple of triathlons.
-Orio was also the first FDNY member to be awarded the department's physical fitness award five times.
+Palmer was the first FDNY member to be awarded the department's physical fitness award five times.

 He was said to be one of the "most knowledgeable people in the department" about radio communication in high-rise fires, and authored a training article for the department on how to use repeaters to boost radio reception during such emergencies.

-September 11
+September 11 attacks

 North Tower lobby

 Footage of Palmer was used in the CBS film 9/11, and later in the HBO film In Memoriam: New York City, 9/11/01.
 The video footage was shot by French documentary filmmaker Jules Naudet at the North Tower.
 It shows Palmer conferring with Deputy Chief Peter Hayden and Assistant Chief Donald Burns at the North Tower.
 The South Tower had just been hit.
 The men discuss how to respond to the two towers, and the communications problems they faced.
-The sound of a falling body hitting pavement outside reverberates.
+The sound of a falling person hitting pavement outside reverberates.
 According to Michael Daly, "Palmer stood steady and calm, an air pack on his back, a red flashlight bound with black elastic to his white helmet, a radio in his left hand.
 His face showed only a readiness to do whatever was needed."
 The men decided that Burns and Palmer would proceed to the South Tower.